peterallanwalker/SWP08-Probel/README.md

 repeatedly entering `help` until the help info is displayed gets it recognising input)

 ## connectIO.py
-A Python3 script providing CLI based interaction for exchanging SWP08 messages with a router.
+The main script, providing CLI based user interaction for exchanging SWP08 messages with a router.

 ### swp_message.py